-- Complete a comprehensive Online Orientation that includes important information about getting started with the college registration process, academic programs, academic support services, student services, campus life, college policies, and next steps. - 2.
-Meet with an academic advisor to select classes. - 3.
+- 1. Complete a comprehensive Online Orientation that includes important information about getting started with the college registration process, academic programs, academic support services, student services, campus life, college policies, and next steps. - 2.
+Meet with an academic advisor to select classes.
+To make an appointment go to frederick.edu/capsadvisingappointments or call 301.846.2471. - 3.
 Register for classes in Peoplesoft through your Student Portal.
 For more information about ROAR, please visit frederick.edu/orientation

-5) Register for Classes
+4) Register for Classes

-After meeting with an academic advisor and selecting your courses, you can register for classes.
+An academic advisor can help you select your courses and discuss your academic and career goals.
+After meeting with your advisor and selecting your courses, you can register for classes.